How often do you communicate with employees about their benefits? Only at open enrollment?

 While that sparseness may have been sufficient years ago, employees today want (and need) to hear more about their benefit options.
 With a multigenerational and diverse workforce, the methods of benefits communication might vary.
 What matters most, however, is that it occurs.
-Whether it’s done over email, in person, or by snail mail, consider these three tips to make it easier and mor
+Whether it’s done over email, in person, or by snail mail, consider these three tips to make it easier and more effective.

 Get feedback on employee benefits

 How do you let family members know about the Employee Assistance Program (EAP)?
 What about sharing information about discounts at area businesses?
 These types of benefits might be underutilized, and getting the word out might help a family in need.
 Check with employees for ideas on offering reminders about these services.
-For example, they might suggest printing flyers to take home and post on the
+For example, they might suggest printing flyers to take home and post on the refrigerator.

 Q: Do we have to offer the same benefits to all employees?